ViktorSjolind/Java-Spring-Boot-Hapns/README.md

 # Hapns
-A web site where people can casually share events.
+RESTful web service where people can casually share events.
 Note: this is a work in progress and not a finished product.

 Made with Java, Spring Boot, MySQL, HTML5, CSS3 and Javascript